-Among all the giant names and methods that are now well-known, many are still in the market that needed attention due to their ease of usability, accommodating user experience, and wide range of availability.
-One of them is an online brokerage application I have discovered from deep-diving into the internet named Gotrade.
+Among all the giant names and methods that are now well-known, many are still in the market that needed attention due to their ease of access, usability, accommodating user experience, and wide range of availability.
+One of them is an online brokerage application I have discovered from my casual deep-diving into the internet named Gotrade.

 What is Gotrade?

 Gotrade is an online mobile brokerage app.
 It is available in both iOS and Android for download, and for 150 countries (except the US, Canada, and Brazil).
 It acts as a sort of gateway to come and trade in the US stock market, ranging from well-known corporate giants to small-time and start-up companies.
 It also offers you choices for investing in ETFs or Exchange Trade Funds.

 For as little as $1 per minimum of $10 deposits, the means of trading and investing to multiple arrays of companies are made highly possible by owning a fraction of a chosen company and earning from it.
 They offer low-cost yet high-quality service and will not ask for commissions per transaction (i.e, buying and selling stocks, etc.) Their company earns from the foreign exchanges of the users' deposits, interest income generated in cash, and fees available to look and research into their website and app.